Special Features of the AYA Salzburg Program:

 Program group travel includes educational trips to Vienna in the fall and to Germany (e.g. Berlin) in the spring.
 Throughout the semester, you will enjoy numerous field trips and cultural events.
 You are free to travel on your own on weekends and during semester holidays.

-Housing: Students are housed in various dorms in Salzburg and share kitchens with fellow Austrian and international students.
+Students are housed in various dorms in Salzburg and share kitchens with fellow Austrian and international students.

 Participants pay regular BGSU tuition and fees for the coursework completed in Salzburg.
 Room costs are in line with or below on-campus housing costs in the US.
 Financial aid and stipends are applicable.
-The meal plan allows you to pay a lump sum at the outset that is returned fully to you in the form of a weekly allowance.

 *All fees are subject to change at any time